mudeitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the mode of the file hello
+Sets the mode of the file hello the same as ollehs mode > README.md echo Sets the mode of the file hello the same as ollehs mode